daveeS987/data-structures-and-algorithms/hacker_rank/find_pairs/README.md

 # Find the Pairs

-Given an array of numbers and an integer that represents the length of the array, return the amount of pairs in the array.
+Given an array of numbers and an integer that represents the length of the array, return the amount of matching pairs in the array.

 ## Whiteboard Process